ArianAghamohseni/Sentiment_Analysis/README.md

 ## Contribution and Collaboration

 Feel free to fork this repository, contribute to the project, and adapt it to your specific needs.
 We encourage collaboration and innovation in the field of sentiment analysis.
 Best of luck with your project!

-## License

-This project is licensed under the **MIT License**.
-You are welcome to use, modify, and distribute it as needed.

 ## Acknowledgments